Truck driver abducted, rescued from ex-IAS probationer Puja Khedkar's house | Law-Order

 Puja Khedkar has been accused of cheating and wrongly availing OBC and disability quota benefits in the civil services examination.

-The alleged abduction took place on Mulund-Airoli road in Navi Mumbai township adjoining Mumbai on Saturday evening when Prahlad Kumar (22) was driving his concrete mixer truck, the police said.
+The alleged abduction took place on the Mulund-Airoli Road in Navi Mumbai township adjoining Mumbai on Saturday evening when Prahlad Kumar (22) was driving his concrete mixer truck, the police said.

-The truck brushed against a sports utility vehicle, following which an argument took place between Kumar and two persons onboard the SUV, a Rabale police official said.
+The truck brushed against an SUV, following which an argument took place between Kumar and two occupants of the four-wheeler, a Rabale police official said.

 The SUV occupants then forcibly took Kumar in their vehicle under the pretext of taking him to a police station and fled the spot, the official said.

-Based on a complaint lodged by the truck owner, Rabale Police in Navi Mumbai registered a case under section 137(2) (kidnapping) of the Bharatiya Nyaya Sanhita (BNS) against two unidentified persons on Sunday.
+Based on a complaint lodged by the truck owner, Rabale police registered a case under section 137(2) (kidnapping) of the Bharatiya Nyaya Sanhita (BNS) against two unidentified persons on Sunday.

 The police later tracked the SUV to Pune.